What is Ansible?

-Ansible is an SSH-based orchestration and configuration management tool based on the push principle: Desired states, for example configurations of operating systems, are pushed from a control node to a target node.
-Ansible is very lightweight because it runs without a client.
-This makes it well suited for the control and configuration of infrastructure components such as
+Ansible is an SSH-based orchestration and configuration management tool based on the push principle: desired states, for example configurations of operating systems, are pushed from a control node to a target node.
+Ansible is very lightweight because it does not need a specific client.
+This makes it ideal for the control and configuration of infrastructure components, such as

 load balancers, firewalls, and API-controlled systems in general.

 This is one of the reasons why Ansible has developed into a highly demanded solution in recent years.
-This was certainly fuelled by the purchase by Red Hat in 2015 and the partnership between Ansible and network solution providers such as Cisco, BigIP, PaloAlto, etc.
+Another one is the purchase by Red Hat in 2015 and the partnership between Ansible and network solution providers such as Cisco, BigIP, PaloAlto, etc.

 A popular use case for Ansible are automated deployments that are triggered via a CI/CD pipeline.